datafold-dev/datafold/doc/source/intro.rst

 the dataset to its intrinsic data geometry.
 We refer to this geometric structure encoded in the data as a "manifold".
-In mathematical terms, a manifold is a topological space that is locally homeomorphic to the Eucledian space.
+In mathematical terms, a manifold is a topological space that is locally homeomorphic to the Euclidean space.
 Because of the *local* property, finding a *global* parametrization of a (smooth) manifold therefore requires accounting for non-linearity (curvature).
 The well-known manifold hypothesis states that such manifolds underlie many observations and processes, including